OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256`
 - `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA`

 #### Static Analysis

 In order to do a static analysis the configuration file need to be provided of the web server or reverse proxy where the HTTPS connection terminates.
 It is unusual to get this kind of information for a mobile penetration test and it also shouldn't be requested by you as the dynamic analysis is very fast and easy to execute.

-In case you have the configuration file, check it against the [Qualys SSL/TLS Deployment Best Practices](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").
+Verify that the server is configured according to best practices.
+See also the [OWASP Transport Layer Protection cheat sheet](https://www.owasp.org/index.php/Transport_Layer_Protection_Cheat_Sheet "Transport Layer Protection Cheat Sheet") and the [Qualys SSL/TLS Deployment Best Practices](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").

 #### Dynamic Analysis

-After identifying all servers your application is communicating with (e.g. by using an interception proxy) you should [verify if they allow the usage of weak ciphers, protocols or keys](https://www.owasp.org/index.php/Testing_for_Weak_SSL/TLS_Ciphers,_Insufficient_Transport_Layer_Protection_(OTG-CRYPST-001\) "Testing for Weak SSL/TLS Ciphers, Insufficient Transport Layer Protection (OTG-CRYPST-001)").
+After identifying all endpoints your application is communicating with (e.g. by using an interception proxy) you should [verify if they allow the usage of weak ciphers, protocols or keys](https://www.owasp.org/index.php/Testing_for_Weak_SSL/TLS_Ciphers,_Insufficient_Transport_Layer_Protection_(OTG-CRYPST-001\) "Testing for Weak SSL/TLS Ciphers, Insufficient Transport Layer Protection (OTG-CRYPST-001)").
 It can be done, using different tools:

 - testssl.sh: